o01qw/Liar-s-Bar-Markov-Bayes-engine/README.md

 - Behaviour is modelled via a **single average bluff prior**, not player-specific styles.
-- The Bayesian model is intentionally simple; it does not fully model the temporal game dynamics or multi-round signalling of Liar’s Bar.
+- The Bayesian model is intentionally simple; it does not fully model the temporal game dynamics or multi-round signalling of Liar’s Bar as at now.
 - The EV rule is **myopic** (one-step) and does not consider future rounds.

-Despite these simplifications, the engine is useful as:

-- an **interpretable mathematical + behavioural baseline** for bluff detection;
-- a **feature generator** (feasibility, posterior, EV) for RL agents;
-- a tool to build intuition about how deck structure and human bluff tendencies interact.

 ---